Isabelle Ferreras: Part 1 – Critical history of power in the firm: The slow transition of work from the private to the public sphere

 In this part, Ferreras explains how there has been as historical transformation of work in our culture from being private to public.
 Work is no longer in the private sphere and affected by feudal and household norms and later the factories.
 Thus, originally, work was built around the relationship between the worker and physical objects and the machines to produce objects.
 Today, work is a part of the public, democratic sphere and is especially characterized by service work.
-Since this form of work is about the relationship between workers and costumers work becomes inherently political.
+Since this form of work is about the relationship between workers and customers work becomes inherently political.
 Also, industrial firms have introduced a democratic structure of bargaining and decision making between employees and workers.

 Part 2 – What is a firm?

 Ferreras argues that firms are more than legal constructs.
 She claims that firms should also be seen as political entities since they involves work and work relations between the employees which extend beyond being just legal relations.
 However, firms are still considered private which enables systems of hierarchy and domination to exist in the public.
 Ferreras argues that the private rule of the capital investors is illegitimate.

 Ferreras argues that two types of rationalities exist in a firm.
 The term "instrumental rationality" labels the set of norms of firms' activities that produce external good such as financial returns for capital investors.
 Another example of instrumental rationality is when the worker sees her activities as means to getting her pay check.
 The other form of rationality that characterize a set of norms in a firm is "expressive rationality" in the sense that the worker expresses her essential self.
 This is when the worker becomes attached to the firm, e.g. forms friendships with other workers and becomes attached to the firms' tradition.
 It is when the worker is truly engaged in her work and not only sees work as means to an end.
 Work related to expressive rationality is characterized by a moral, ethical, and political ideals.
 The two forms of rationality compete with each other and Ferreras' proposed bicameral system can provide a balance between the instrumental and expressive rationality.